-At December 31, 2022, assets and liabilities measured using observable inputs that are classified as Level 1 or Level 2 represented close to 100 percent and 99 percent of total assets and liabilities recorded at fair value, respectively.
+At December 31, 2023, assets and liabilities measured using observable inputs that are classified as Level 1 or Level 2 represented substantially all of total assets and liabilities recorded at fair value, respectively.
 Valuations generated from model-based techniques that use at least one significant assumption not observable in the market are considered Level 3 and reflect estimates of assumptions market participants would use in pricing the asset or liability.
 The valuation of Level 3 assets and liabilities are considered critical accounting estimates.